improve-ai/swift-ranker/README.md

 A DecisionModel contains the AI decision logic, analogous to a large number of *if/then* statements.

-Models are thread-safe and a single model can be used for multiple decisions of the same type.
+Models are thread-safe and a single model can be used for multiple decisions.

 ### Synchronous Model Loading